 Contracting edges in a directed graph may introduce new paths, which did not exist before.
 Therefore, for the UNWEIGHTED DIRECTED STEINER TREE problem, we need to carefully choose the arborescence to contract.
-In order to prove Theorem 2 we show that each contraction is a $(1+\varepsilon)$ -safe reduction rule.
+In order to prove Theorem 2 we show that each contraction is a $(1 + \varepsilon)$ -safe reduction rule.
 However, the total size of the graph resulting from exhaustively applying the contractions is not necessarily bounded as a function of our parameter.
 Thus we do not obtain an approximate kernel.

-For Steiner Forest the situation is in a sense the opposite.
+For STEINER FOREST the situation is in a sense the opposite.
 Choosing a tree to contract follows a fairly simple rule.
-On the downside however, the contractions we perform are not necessarily $(1+\varepsilon)$ -safe reduction rules.
+On the downside however, the contractions we perform are not necessarily $(1 + \varepsilon)$ -safe reduction rules.
 In fact there are examples in which a single contraction will lose a large factor compared to the optimum cost.
-We are still able to show however, that after performing all contractions exhaustively, any β -approximation to the resulting instance can be converted into a $(1+\varepsilon)\beta$ -approximation to the original input instance.
-Even though the total size of the resulting instance again cannot be bounded in terms of our parameter, for Steiner Forest we can go on to obtain a PSAKS.
-For this we utilize a result of Lokshtanov et al. [27], which shows how to obtain a PSAKS for STEINER TREE if the parameter is the number of terminals.
+We are still able to show however, that after performing all contractions exhaustively, any β -approximation to the resulting instance can be converted into a $(1 + \varepsilon)\beta$ -approximation to the original input instance.
+Even though the total size of the resulting instance again cannot be bounded in terms of our parameter, for STEINER FOREST we can go on to obtain a PSAKS.
+For this we utilize a result of Lokshtanov et al. [28], which shows how to obtain a PSAKS for STEINER TREE if the parameter is the number of terminals.
 This result can be extended to STEINER FOREST, and since our instance has a number of terminals bounded in our parameter after applying all contractions, we obtain Theorem 5.

-To obtain our inapproximability result of Theorem 3, we use a reduction from the DOMINATING SET problem.
-It was recently shown by Srikanta et al. [30] that this problem does not admit parameterized f(k)-approximation algorithms for any function f, if the parameter k is the solution size, unless W[1] = FPT.
+Finally, to obtain our inapproximability result of Theorem 3, we use a reduction from the DOMINATING SET problem.
+It was recently shown by Chen and Lin [9] that this problem does not admit parameterized α -approximation algorithms for any constant α , if the parameter is the solution size, unless W[1] = FPT.
 We are able to exploit this to also show that no such algorithm exists for DIRECTED STEINER TREE with edge weights, under the same assumption.
-To prove Theorem 6 we use a cross composition from the SET COVER problem, for which Dinur and Steurer [13] proved that it is NP-hard to compute a $(1 - \varepsilon) \ln(n)$ -approximation.
-We are able to preserve only a constant gap, thus we leave open whether stronger non-constant lower bounds are obtainable, or whether UNWEIGHTED DIRECTED STEINER TREE has a polynomial size α -approximate kernel for some constant $\alpha > 2$.